Term Life Insurance Quotes

 How long does the life insurance underwriting process take?

-As I stated above, the underwriting process can be as quick as 24 hours or take as long as a couple of months (or longer, in some cases).
+As I stated above, the underwriting process can take as little as 24 hours or as long as a couple of months (or longer, in some cases).

 The length of time it takes depends on a lot of factors involving your health and lifestyle profile.
 Follow along as I dive deeper into the underwriting process, the various types of underwriting, what to expect in the process, and how long the underwriting process can take.